Important COVID-19 Resources for Creators and Publishers

 gritLIT Writing Workshops are online.

 Voices of Today festival is going online.
-Check their website for scheduling and performer updates.
+Check their website for scheduling and performer information.

 Eden Mills Writers Festival is going online.
 From May – October 2020, they are presenting a series of online events.
 Registrations are open for both adult's and children's events.

-Saskatchewan Festival of Words is going virtual and has been extended to July 13-19, 2020.
+Saskatchewan Festival of Words is going virtual and has been extended from July 13 to the 19.
 All events will be free!

 Funding Resources, including Emergency Relief